 We are investigating how common CFS/ME is in children, the risk factors for CFS/ME and the overlap with other conditions using the ALSPAC cohort.
 We have already shown that CFS/ME is common in 13 and 16 year old children and is more common in families that have experienced adversity.
 We are currently investigating what factors are associated with long term fatigue, the relationship between those with fatigue and those with pain.
 We are particularly interested in using the ALPSAC data to explore factors that increase the risk of developing CFS/ME.

-We use data from our specialist CFS/ME service in Bath to help us understand the characteristics of paediatric CFS/ME.
+We use data from our specialist CFS/ME treatment service in Bath to help us understand the characteristics of paediatric CFS/ME.
 This means we now know that children who come to specialist services are very disabled, about a third have developed problems with mood and almost all of them have problems with memory and concentration.

 We want to improve treatment for children with CFS/ME.
 To do this we have been working on how children and young people think we should define recovery, what difference in disability is important to children and finding out how to measure outcome in paediatric CFS/ME.
 We have interviewed children to find out about how to define recovery and the difference in disability that is important to them.
 We hope to publish these results in 2017.
 Children and young people have helped us create a Patient Reported Outcome which measures changes in various areas that children have told us are important.
 We hope to be able to test this in 2017/18.